Enoch2k2/sinatrabook/NOTES.md

 then type `heroku git:remote <your app name here>` in order to set the heroku remote so we can start using heroku git commands.

+then type `heroku pg:reset DATABASE` it will ask you to confirm with the name of your app, type in the name of your app and hit enter.
+This will create your database.

+navigate back to heroku and click on the `more` button and select the console option.

+Type in `rake db:migrate`

+Congratulations you have configured heroku and deployed your sinatra app!